apigee/apijam/Module-3/Labs/Lab 1/README.md

 Your shared flow is now ready for testing.
 As discussed earlier, Shared flows do not have actual backend implementations, hence for testing our shared flow we will need to either invoke this within a proxy via an explicit **flow callout** or have this flow attached to a **flow hook**.

 To test this flow we will be using the existing proxy that you created within [Module 2(a)](../../Module-2a/Lab%202).
-If you have not completed Module 2(a), It is recommended that you review the content of the lab to familiarize with the concepts of Spike Arrest and Oauth first before we proceed with the remainder of this Lab.
+If you have not completed Module 2(a), It is recommended that you review the content of the lab to familiarize with the concepts of Spike Arrest and OAuth first before we proceed with the remainder of this Lab.

-If you have completed Module 2 and already have the Hipster Products API Proxy, you can skip the next section and move to Step 1.
+If you have completed Module 2 and already have the ***Hipster Products API*** Proxy, you can skip the next sub-section and move directly to Step 1.

 ### (Optional) Import ***Hipster Products API*** Proxy - Only required if you have not completed Module 2